How to Interview a Real Estate Agent in 3 Steps

 Securing two commissions from one sale.

-Whether you’re buying a home or selling one, steer clear of agents with a higher-than-average track record of dual agency.
+Whether you’re buying a home or selling one, steer clear of agents with a higher-than-average track record of acting as a dual agent.

 This statistic is the number one RED FLAG.